trajafri/eureka/curry/curry.md

 Note that the two curried version of `fibInternal` are not the same function, but they are equivalent in the sense that when either of them are used, their behavior is always the same.
-This demonstrates that currying is identified by simply looking at the type and nothing else.
+This demonstrates that currying is identified by simply looking at the type of a function.

 That's all there is to currying but a transformation like this raises an important question: Is it always possible to curry a function?

-If you read through the wikipedia page, [this](https://en.wikipedia.org/wiki/Currying#Category_theory) tiny snippet basically says that it is indeed possible to curry any function but not only that, we can also always uncurry a curried function.
-There's no better way to demonstrate that by a tiny compiler to compile uncurried functions to their curried version and curried versions to their uncurried ones.
+If you read through the wikipedia page, [this](https://en.wikipedia.org/wiki/Currying#Category_theory) complicated snippet basically says that it is indeed possible to curry any function but not only that, we can also always uncurry a curried function.
+There's no better way to demonstrate that by writing two tiny "compilers", one to curry uncurried functions, and the other to uncurry curried functions.

-The following examples are extremely simple and don't consider some special cases, but there are resources online to improve these functions:
+The following is a quick and dirty (maybe even nasty) implementation and does not consider some special cases, but there are resources online to improve these functions:

 ```typescript
 function curry<R>(args: number, uncurried: (...args: any[]) => R) {